simonpf/chimp_smhi/README.md

 ```
 This points the `chimp` to the `chimp_ext_seviri` which is needed to read the SEVIRI files.

-2- Then the `chimp_ext_seviri` module needs to be installed.
-This can be either done by `pip install chimp-seviri-satpy` or downloading the `chimp_ext_seviri.py` module and modifying the python path accordingly, i.e.
+2- Then the `chimp_ext_seviri` module needs to be made available to the `chimp`.
+This can be done by downloading the `chimp_ext_seviri.py` module and modifying the python path accordingly, i.e.
 ```
 export PYTHONPATH="${PYTHONPATH}:<chimp-ext-seviri-directory>"
 ```